Washington, D.C. Mesothelioma Lawyer

 - Asbestos trust fund claims – Many companies that were responsible for asbestos exposure have gone bankrupt.
 As part of the bankruptcy process, they were forced to establish trust funds to compensate asbestos victims and their families.

 - Legal claims – You may be eligible to file a personal injury lawsuit against the party responsible for your asbestos exposure (or a wrongful death lawsuit if your loved one died from mesothelioma).
-In many of these cases, the claim is based on a product defect which the manufacturer failed to warn about.
+In many of these cases, the claim is based on a product defect that the manufacturer failed to warn about.

-- Veterans’ benefits – In addition to their other options, veterans may be eligible for medical and disability benefits if they were exposed to asbestos during their service, suffer from mesothelioma due to that exposure and were honorably discharged.
+- Veterans’ benefits – In addition to their other options, veterans may be eligible for medical and disability benefits if they were exposed to asbestos during their service, suffer from mesothelioma due to that exposure, and were honorably discharged.
 Many U.S. Navy veterans, in fact, suffer from this disease due to coming into contact with asbestos while working on or around ships.

-- Workers’ compensation benefits – The majority of mesothelioma sufferers were exposed to asbestos as mechanics, firefighters, shipbuilders or railroad, construction or factory workers.
+- Workers’ compensation benefits – The majority of mesothelioma sufferers were exposed to asbestos as mechanics, firefighters, shipbuilders or railroad, construction, or factory workers.
 These workers may be eligible to receive medical benefits and benefits that cover a portion of their lost earnings.